 Prague Metronome, Pendulum on Letna, the Stalin – these are all names for a place in Letna Park with a beautiful view of Prague.

-There used to be a famous monument to Stalin until 1962, when it was demolished after 7 years of its existence.
-In the pedestal of the monument there are still extensive underground spaces that were originally supposed to serve as a museum of J. V. Stalin.
-However, due to very poor technical condition, the underground remains closed.
+There used to be a famous monument to Stalin until 1962 when it was demolished after 7 years of its existence.
+On the pedestal of the monument, there are still extensive underground spaces that were originally supposed to serve as a museum of J. V. Stalin.
+However, due to very poor technical conditions, the underground remains closed.

 How to get to the view Prague Metronome

 tram Cechuv most (15, 17, 41, 42, 93)

 tram Chotkovy sady (2, 12, 18, 20, 97)

 tram Sparta (1, 8, 12, 25, 26, 41, 91, 96)